tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 - Five uncut gemstones: an amethyst (10-60gp), a rose quartz (50-300gp), and a topaz (100-600gp). ​​If cut and polished by a skilled gemcutter, the topaz could sell for perhaps quadruple; the amethyst and rose quartz could sell for double.
 From [[Agata's Treasure]].
 - A single turquoise, shaped into a perfect blue sphere the size of a robin’s egg.
 Could sell for 200-1200gp.
 From [[Agata's Treasure]].
 ### Jewelry
+- 17 amulets of [[Gazankoa]].
+Each amulet has a pearl in the center, with eight tentacles curling off in a spiral pattern.
+They are made of a variety of materials: 6 of shell, 7 of some kind of resin, 3 of ivory, and 1 of silver.
+Taken from various merfolk guards, as part of the [[Merfolk Quest Treasure]]
 - Four projects in various states of completion recovered from the jeweler's workshop at the [[Elemental Forge Hoard|Elemental Forge]].
 All would require further finishing work before being enchanted or sold.
 	- A delicate gold necklace with a pendant setting designed to hold a gemstone, but empty
 	- A pair of silver bracelets, one of which has an intricate set of etched symbols, the other looks half-finished